 There are a couple of methods you can try out to save your dry hair extensions.
 Such extensions are a big problem because dryness leads to tangling, matting, and breaking.
 There are also many products that are designed specifically for reviving and repairing damaged, dry, and washed out extensions.

-You can try those as well, although if you don’t want to spend a lot of money on expensive products, use the alternative methods listen below.
+You can try those as well, although if you don’t want to spend a lot of money on expensive products, use the alternative methods listed below.
 All from the comfort of your home.

 Use Olive, Coconut or Argan Oil

-First method is simple and with ingredients that most of us already have.
-Use extra virgin olive oil, coconut or ragan oil.
+The first method is simple and with ingredients that most of us already have.
+Use extra virgin olive oil, coconut or argan oil.
 Be sure that these are pure, unflavored oils.